william-bratches/google-maps-react/README.md

 Run `yarn start`.
 The app will be available at port 3000.

 # Future additions
-I unfortunately lack the time to give this app a professional UX polish.
+I unfortunately lacked the time to give this app a professional UX polish.
 Things I want to add:
 * Can trigger places query by pressing enter button
 * Click on a list item highlights markerData